TIP: Turn Your Phone On Its Side For A Better Viewing Experience!

 Studies have shown that cricketers can suffer from a range of injuries from neck, mid back and low back to tennis elbows, shoulder tendonitis or impingement, knee injuries, muscle strains and joint sprains to name just a few.

-The most common injuries in cricket are either traumatic impact injuries from the ball onto the body or muscle strains or low back sprains associated to the overuse injury mechanism described above.
+The most common injuries in cricket are either traumatic impact injuries from the ball onto the body or muscle strains or low back sprains associated with the overuse injury mechanism described above.

 Given the nature of cricket, many activities can give rise to injury.
 Amongst the three main disciplines, batting, fielding and bowling, there are a number of ways in which injury can occur.